 Main team(s) involved: VERIMAG.

-• Tile: Development methodology with tool support that allows certification of Smart Card applications at the highest level EAL7 of Common Criteria.
+Difficulty: Complex reduction proofs; definition of the security properties of the cryptographic primitives. - Tile: Development methodology with tool support that allows certification of Smart Card applications at the highest level EAL7 of Common Criteria.

 Description: A computed-aided methodology for checking the formal conformance of applications with respect to security policy.
 We have extended the certification methodology to take into account new features both of applications (for example we can now handle more complex data structures) and of the security policy we want to check (data flow oriented properties in addition to trace-based security properties).
 The methodology is now being transferred to TrustedLogic and integrated in their tools.
 This transfer is financed by a French national project.